Compliments of the Litherland, Kennedy & Associates, APC, Attorneys at Law

 - To make property available for a beneficiary to use, while shielding the property from the beneficiary’s creditors.

-- As part of a plan to qualify for Medicaid benefits for a person who anticipates the need for expensive nursing home care.
+- As part of a plan to qualify for Medi-Cal benefits for a person who anticipates the need for expensive nursing home care.

 One of the most common irrevocable trusts is the Irrevocable Life Insurance Trust, or ILIT.
 You establish this trust with the purpose of holding your life insurance policy.
 Transferring your life insurance policy to an ILIT keeps the value of the policy out of your taxable estate at your death.